Elliott Kline: Alt-right activism

 Kline's pseudonym of Eli Mosley was inspired by British fascist Oswald Mosley.
 Kline joined the Proud Boys in 2016.
 He helped organize the 2017 white supremacist Unite the Right rally.
 After Kline condemned a tweet by Jason Kessler, who wrote that the counterprotester killed at the rally in a car attack deserved to die, Kessler tweeted that, "There is an individual who has done a coordinated smear job on me, from within the movement; that person is Eli Mosley, Elliott Kline.
 From the beginning he was fucking things up."

 Kline became the head of Identity Evropa in August 2017.
 At the same time, Kline took a position as a writer for the neo-Nazi Daily Stormer, for which he promoted racial hatred and conspiracy theories about Jews.

-In order to bolster his reputation, throughout his time in the alt-right movement Kline claimed that he had deployed to and fought in Iraq, when in fact his unit never left the state of Pennsylvania during his service.
+In order to bolster his reputation, throughout his time in the alt-right movement Kline claimed that he had deployed to and fought in Iraq, when in fact his unit never left Pennsylvania during his service.
 The lie was exposed in a February 2018 New York Times report, and Kline subsequently withdrew from political activism.